cbergmeir/cc2425/sessionX/README_spark_k8s.md

 ### Run Pyspark for this user

+First, publish the my-custom-spark docker image to dockerhub, and replace the url in the commmand below.

 You can run Pyspark with the following commands

 **TODO: This is currently not working, it doesn't get resources assigned**